 Species identification is usually easier if host plant is known, but similar aphid species may infest the same host.
 An attempt to organize aphid images by host plant is underway here

 Aphids suck juices from plants and may be quite damaging.
 Some are restricted to a single plant species or group of related plants.
 Others may alternate between two entirely unrelated host plants as a necessary part of their life cycle (e.g. Dysaphis plantaginea

 begins the year on apple, then migrates to narrow-leaved plantain for several generations before winged adults return to apple trees where they produce eggs that will overwinter).

-Over-wintering eggs hatch in the spring into wingless females.
-These wingless females are parthenogenetic
+Aphids can follow two types of life cycle, holocyclic and anholocyclic.
+Holocyclic species alternate between sexual and parthenogenetic reproduction.
+Over-wintering eggs produced by sexual reproduction hatch in the spring into wingless females.
+These wingless females are known as fundatrices, are parthenogenetic

 Feeding aphids excrete a sugar-rich liquid known as honeydew, often consumed by ants who are known to tend aphid colonies and protect them from predators in exchange.
 Ants are herding aphids and "milk" them by stroking.
 Some ant species move aphids from one plant to another when the food supply is insufficient, or even take aphid eggs into their nests to help them overwinter.